-- There are many ways to hedge, and an ideal strategy may include several types of layers (strips), as each one provides unique prospects.
+- There are many ways to hedge, and an ideal strategy may include several types of layers (strips), as each one provides unique benefits.
 Here are some examples of possible hedging layers (strips):

 - Strips based on % of usage throughout the entire year

-- Strips based on % of usage for particular months only
+- Strips based on % of usage for specific months only

 - Strips of On-Peak and Off-Peak vs. Around-the-Clock usage

-Prospect Resources utilizes its set of proprietary analytic tools to craft and execute an effective and flexible strategy which mitigates risks, reduces volatility, increases budget certainty and stability and significantly reduces overall energy expenditures.
+Prospect Resources utilizes its proprietary analytic tools to craft and execute an effective and flexible strategy which mitigates risks, reduces volatility, increases budget certainty and stability and significantly reduces overall energy expenditures.

 Buying 100% of your energy needs at once is a risky and capricious bet on a particular price and day.
 Such a bet eliminates your flexibility to take advantage of future market opportunities.
 Based on the last 10 years of market analysis, it is a very costly proposition.